Five versatile testing modes

-The MAGMA test system performs five types of tests:
+The 3-station MAGMA and the 1-station NITRO test systems perform five types of tests:

 - Hot tack test